Tiergan Vashir

 I am cool with...

 - Darker themed scenarios, but anything that could be an obvious trigger should be discussed beforehand.
 If I realise I don't feel comfortable with something that I thought I was cool with in the middle of RP, I will speak up!
+By the same token, if I do anything that makes you uncomfty in any capacity, please let me know.
+Your comfort is way more important to me than the pretendy fun times.

 - Character conflicts, rivalries, villainous characters! - I don't mind Tiergan having conflicts with folks, losing to others, or winding up in the most terrible and unfortunate situations getting tangled with the wrong folks.
 However, I do want to have strong OOC communication and an OOC friendship with folks I do this with, just so I'm sure both of us are always having fun.